Mafra and Ericeira make a great day trip from Lisbon.

 Tapada de Mafra

-The nearby Tapada has its origins in the recreational hunting ground created in 1747 by King D. João V to match the grand palace.
+The nearby Tapada has its origins in the recreational hunting ground created in 1747 by King D. João V to serve the grand palace.
 The park offers a diverse landscape of woods, grasslands, and water courses.
 Eucalyptus, cork and pine are some of the most common trees in the park.

-Tapada de Mafra is home to wild boars, red deers, foxes, badgers and eagles that coexist in this natural habitat.
+Tapada de Mafra is home to wild boars, red deer, foxes, badgers and eagles that live together in this natural habitat.
 Hopefully, one or more species will cross your hiking path.

 The park is open for several activities (some available only on weekends), including hiking, mountain biking, horse riding, introduction to archery, and beekeeping workshops.